How do you incorporate watches in power dressing?

 Now we go to the definition of attires that you’d typically find in a more formal setting.

 Black Tie or White Tie refers to the classic, highly formal outfits comprising tuxedos, bow ties, pleated dress shirts, and leather oxford shoes — pieces that you’ll see off of The Great Gatsby.
 This outfit is strictly reserved for occasions of top distinction and class.

 Business Dress involves a conservative selection of pieces but can range from blacks to browns/beiges and grey/blue hues.
 The classic silhouette is created via a coat, slacks, a tucked-in polo shirt, and a nice pair of leather shoes.
 These are typically worn in high-powered corporate settings and formal gatherings.

 Business Casual calls for button-down shirts, open blazers, sport coats and the like.
 To some extent, jeans paired with classy leather shoes and a formal top ensemble can be included here.
+This combination is usually worn by entrepreneurs or business owners while on a normal work day.
 While you’re more open to wackier colors, keep them in check with combinations of dressier counterparts to go alongside them.

 Match the Watch with the Suit

 Dress watches are timeless and understated, which boasts true class.
 You don’t need to be loud to exude confidence, and the dress watch does just that.
 If anything can be matched with a black or white-tie affair, a dress watch is your best bet.
 You don’t need to wear a watch to compliment the outfit, but an elegant dress watch should add a great touch of sophistication to the whole regalia.

 If the affair calls for a business dress, then you can extend your selection from just a dress watch to a chunkier dive watch, but no further.
 These two watches complement the gravitas of the affair and keep you looking sharp without standing out like a sore thumb.